Sunday, November 11, 2012

 Just a little further Bruce, keep going...

 We’ve taken quite a liking to big red buses.
 They offer comprehensive tours and we noted highlights to visit later.
-Theme park Isla Magica was as closed as were our swimming pools in Ceuta (thankfully) and Silicon Valley Spanish style was a little technical for us.
+Theme park, Isla Magica, was as firmly closed as were the swimming pools in Ceuta (thankfully) and Silicon Valley Spanish style was a little technical for us.
 So, hop on, hop off the bus to do lunch!
 Ham & cheese, bull’s tail and Spanish omelette tapas were served on a tourist area sidewalk by a disinterested waiter.
 He’d cooked his goose though - we left no tip!

-The only way to keep the kids busy
+The only way to keep kids busy - get them busking!

 We had to get back to Gelves to see the engine mechanic.
 His lunch hour was from 2 till 4, as all good mechanics must.
 We hoped Bruce’s engine was not too sick.
 However we still had time to see the Cathedral, a Gothic masterpiece, whose architects must have thrown away all the rule books except reach for the stars… Those stained glass windows are magnificent, religious statuary gilded and heavily ornate, Columbus’s Tomb a testimony to his achievements and from the 90m high Giralda (1184; once a mosque minaret), a perfect vista over this wonderful city.

 Then it was back to our helpful Tourismo lady to find the bus stop we had missed in the morning.
 No drama getting back home, except our outboard was not ready until after 6pm.
 What to do?
-Well, a beer and wine or two (with olives) at the local Marina bar of course!
+Well, a beer and wine or two (with platters of olives) at the local Marina bar helped pass the time of course!

 Gliding up the Guadalquivir.
 Looks nice enough for a swim?